 My poems are honest and earthy and - so I have been told - speak even to folk who normally find poetry difficult to engage with.
 The accessible language will spark your imagination, bringing to life Gospel scenes and acting as a bridge for you to encounter Christ in your own heart and to pray your own Psalms.
 The poems are complemented by creative pieces of art that emerged during my own journey, expressing both something of my pain and the healing I found, and a deep trust that God has made his home in our body, a lovely dwelling place.
 They invite you to find your own creative expressions as you navigate your inner landscape.

-The book wants to encourage you to open up to your own wounding and to allow the story you carry in your body to be touched by the light and life of Jesus, the Christ, who seeks to love all of us home.
+The book wants to encourage you to open up to your own wounding and to allow the story you carry in your body to be touched by the light and life of Jesus, the Christ, who seeks to love all parts of us home.
 Love Me Home is a hopeful and courageous book that wants to be taken slowly and meditatively.
 It will speak to you wherever you are at on your spiritual journey and especially if you have suffered emotional, spiritual, sexual or physical violence or abuse.

 “This remarkable book reveals in prose, poetry and art, how light and new life emerge, through suffering and struggle, out of darkness and death.
 It takes this foundational tenet of faith to a very personal and profound level, making it vibrant and meaningful for every spiritual pilgrim, but especially for those working through their own experience of emotional, spiritual, sexual or physical trauma or abuse.
 Christine achieves this at great cost as she shares with raw honesty her journey through the Spiritual Exercises, which opened deep wounds and became the foundation of an equally deep healing process as she found her own story intimately and inextricably interwoven with the Gospel story.”